Snuffules/terraform-gke-serverless-image-analysis/README.md

 For details on connecting Cloud Functions to a VPC, visit [Connecting Cloud Functions to a VPC](https://cloud.google.com/functions/docs/networking/connecting-vpc).

 ### Serverless VPC Access API
+Already configured for this solution.
-Configure the VPC connector in Cloud Functions for internal access.
+If you want to configure your own VPC connector in Cloud Functions for internal access, change should follow this valid cidr ranges:
+- VPC Access Connector `ip_cidr_range`: `10.8.0.0/28`

 ### Backup and recovery
 - Daily regional backups enabled at 04:00AM. `<modules/storage_pvc/regional_backup.tf>`

 ### Additional Configuration Notes
-- Consider using Cloud Run as an API Gateway to GKE.
+- Using Cloud Run as an API Gateway to GKE.
+This is more complex and involve additional resources, therefore for this solution VPC Serverless Access connector and cloud function v1 was chosen.
 - If `enable_private_endpoint` is set to `true`, ensure proper configuration for accessing the GKE API.
 Bastion machine or VPN is needed.
 Not applicable for this solution.
 - Update the JSON data for source and destination buckets in Cloud Functions if needed.